 What is the Three Peaks Challenge by Bike?

 Not only will we be cycling the 500 miles in between we’ll be completing the challenge unassisted.
 That means carrying everything we need on our bikes.
 This will make the adventure a whole lot more sustainable AND a whole lot harder.
-To make the challenge as green as possible we will also being getting as much of our gear as possible second hand.
+To make everything as green as possible we will also being getting as much of our gear as possible second hand.

 The challenge is to climb the 3 peaks and cycle the 500 miles in under 7 days.
 7 really, really hard days.